makersacademy/frontend-api-challenge/README.md

 * HTML updated, buttons added.
 ![Homepage](images/Homepage_03.png)

 * Like & unlike buttons added.
-Next step is to consider how to individualy control the buttons and save the information.
+Next step is to consider how to individually control the buttons and save the information.

 Brief: